dysolution/FavRatio/README.markdown

 To the extent possible and practical, every part of FavRatio is designed to be open and freely available to be shared, understood, and improved upon by the community.

-* The Django source code is available at https://svn.favratio.com/favratio/trunk.
+* The Rails source code is available at: https://github.com/dysolution/FavRatio
 * The FavWeight algorithms are within the source code and are documented in this wiki.
 * Unless otherwise specified, all FavRatio code is licensed with the [http://www.gnu.org/licenses/gpl.html GPL] version 3.